RajvirsinhJadeja/BearAdventure/readme.md

     ```
     BearAdventure.exe
     ```

+3. Press either up arrow or down arrow to start playing

 ## Usage Example
 There are no command-line arguments or configurations required to run the game.
 Simply build the project and execute the `BearAdventure.exe` file from the `Release` directory.